 In India, broken supply chains and transport problems, especially during pandemic lockdowns, have prevented surplus grain stocks from reaching all those in need.
 Day labourers and migrants are the most vulnerable, despite a massive public distribution system that entitles 75% of the rural population and half of those living in cities to subsidised food grains.

-Since eligibility for such programs is based on a census that is nearly a decade old, many urban poor and migrants cannot tap those resources.
+Since eligibility for such programs is based on a nearly a decade-old census, many urban poor and migrants cannot tap those resources.

 FAO data show food prices rose to their highest level in nearly six years in November.

 Many in the region instead end up consuming high-calorie, cheap processed foods that contribute to problems with obesity and diabetes but lack vitamins and minerals.

 Data in the report show that it is more expensive to eat a healthy diet in Thailand, Laos, Bhutan and Indonesia, at about 5 per day, than it is in New Zealand and Australia, at less than 3 per day.